Internal Medicine Residency: Global Health / Pathways

 Global Health Pathway

-- International rotation: PGY-3 participants spend a one-month elective working at a healthcare facility outside the U.S. HCMC maintains established facilities at a number of sites around the world.
+- Dedicated partner institutions.
+PGY-3 participants spend a one-month elective working at a healthcare facility outside the U.S. HCMC maintains established facilities at a number of sites around the world.
 Residents may also access the University of Minnesota’s international sites, work overseas with HCMC faculty, and in special circumstances, design their own elective experience.

 - Priority for international rotation opportunities.
 PGY-2 participants must use their elective to attend the Global Health Course held at the University of Minnesota, which then guarantees first priority in choosing an international rotation during PGY-3.
 Past Global Health Pathway locations include Cameroon, Costa Rica, El Salvador, Kenya, Madagascar, Nepal, Pakistan, Peru, South Africa, and Tanzania.
 (Residents are not limited to these locations.)

 Through HCMC’s partnership with the University of Minnesota, program participants can access a variety of partner institutions, including:

 - UCIMED in Costa Rica: A medical school with associated hospitals and clinics.
 Rotations include inpatient rotations on general ward services, consult services such as ICU and tropical medicine, research, and outpatient work.
 Conversational Spanish is required.

 - St. John’s Medical College in Bangalore, India: A medical school with a large hospital and multiple outpatient clinics on site.
 Rotations include research, especially in nutrition and infectious disease, ICU, public health, and general medical wards.
 English is spoken.